PartlyAwesome/ad2-no-colour/README.md

 ```
 ## Installation

-Add the theme to your user CSS on the preferences page:
+Add the theme to your user CSS on the preferences page AFTER THE AD2 IMPORT:

 ```
 @import url(//git.io/vxOHC);